NathanWalker/angular-seed-advanced/README.md

 # Run NativeScript App

 ```
+npm install -g nativescript  // if you don't already have it installed globally
 cd nativescript  // we set things up from `nativescript` directory because {N} does not use the seed build
 tns install      // please note: 'tns', not npm :)